usnistgov/800-63-3/sp800-63a/sec4_ial.md

 1. Resolution

 	a.
-The CSP collects PII from the user, such as name, address, date of birth, email, and phone number.
+The CSP collects PII from the applicant, such as name, address, date of birth, email, and phone number.
 	b.
 The CSP also collects two forms of identity evidence, such as a driver license and a passport.
 For example, using the camera of a laptop, the CSP can capture a photo of both sides of both pieces of identity evidence.
 	c.
 The CSP asks the applicant for a photo of themselves to match to the license and passport.

 2. Validation

 	a.
+The CSP asks the applicant for a photo of themselves to match to the license and passport.
+	b.
 The CSP validates the information supplied in 1.a. by checking an authoritative source they maintain.
 The CSP determines the information supplied by the applicant matches their records.
-	b.
+	c.
 The CSP checks the images of the license and the passport, determines there are no alterations, the data encoded in the QR codes  matches the plain-text information, and that the identification numbers follow standard formats.
-	c.
+	d.
 The CSP queries the issuing sources for the license and passport and validates the information matches.

 3. Verification